-Getting to and around Denmark by public transport is easy, fast and convenient.
-We're a small country with hundreds of islands, so there is a myriad of interconnecting transport routes by land, sea and air.
+Public transport in Denmark is easy, fast and convenient.
+As a small country with hundreds of islands, there are myriad interconnecting transport routes by land, sea and air.
 Here's all you need to know about how to find your way around Denmark.

 Airlines such as DAT provides comprehensive domestic and international flight services to smaller airports like Bornholm, Odense, Esbjerg and Sønderborg.

 There is also a seaplane connection between Aarhus and Copenhagen with Nordic Seaplanes, taking 45 minutes.
 Last minute rates can be very reasonable; regular daily flights cost from DKK 1897 one way.